mapnik/mapnik.github.com/README.md

 ### Update news posts:

 Format `/news` posts as either `.html` or `.md` files.
-Code snippets should be wrapped in `highlight` liquid tags either with our without line numbers, outlined below.
+Code snippets should be wrapped in `highlight` liquid tags either with or without line numbers, outlined below.
 Replace `xml` with the code snippet type.

 ```
 {% highlight xml %}